myrmex-org/myrmex/docs/pages/node-lambda/node-lambda-modules.md

 ---
-title: Definition of node modules with @lager/node-lambda plugin
+title: Definition of node modules with @lager/lambda plugin
 keywords: lager, lambda
-tags: [node-lambda]
+tags: [lambda]
-summary: "The @lager/node-lambda plugin allows to write node modules that can be added as dependencies of Lambdas"
+summary: "The @lager/lambda plugin allows to write node modules that can be added as dependencies of Lambdas"
-sidebar: node-lambda_sidebar
+sidebar: lambda_sidebar
-permalink: node-lambda-modules.html
+permalink: lambda-modules.html
-folder: node-lambda
+folder: lambda
 ---